Signals

 Short, weekly syntheses on affect-aware AI, AI in computer-science education, and AI governance for leaders.
 Every claim is anchored to peer-reviewed literature with a DOI.

-Generative AI can pass entire intro programming courses — but the literature shows the danger isn't bad code, it's bypassing the reasoning that learning to program is for.
-The design goal: support thinking, don't supplant it.
+Generative AI can pass intro programming courses — but the danger isn't bad code, it's bypassing the reasoning that learning to program is for.

 The economic case for AI is settled, yet most enterprise AI never ships.
-The bottleneck is rarely capability; it's governance — and the boards that treat it as an enabler, not a brake, are the ones that win.
+The bottleneck isn't capability — it's governance, and the best boards treat it as an enabler.

 Jun 9, 2026 →